ligato/docs/docs/plugins/linux-plugins.md

 **References**

-- [ proto][ proto]
-- [ model][ model]
+- [Linux namespace proto][linux-namespace-proto]
+- [Linux namespace model][linux-namespace-model]
-- [ conf files][ conf-file]
+- [Linux namespace conf file][linux-namespace-conf-file]

-The [namespace model][linux-namespace-model] contains two fields; type and reference.
-The namespace can be of type:
+The namespace proto contains two fields: type and reference.

+The namespace type options are:

-- named
+- named - SSID
-- process ID
+- process ID - PID
-- file handle reference
+- file handle reference - FD
 - docker container running a microservice.

-The reference is a namespace identifier (namespace ID, specific PID, file path or a microservice label).
+The reference is a namespace identifier composed of the namespace ID, specific PID, file path or a microservice label).

-The namespace is imported in the [Linux interface plugin][linux-interface-guide].
-By itself it does not define any keys (except notifications).
+The namespace is imported into the [Linux interface plugin][linux-interface-guide].
+It does not define any keys except for notifications.

-### Namespaces
+### Linux Network Namespaces

-The vpp-agent supports Linux network namespaces.
-It is possible to attach a Linux interface/ARP/route into a new, existing or even yet-to-be-created network namespace via the `Namespace` configuration section inside the data model.
+The VPP agent supports Linux network namespaces.
+It is possible to attach a Linux interface/ARP/route into a new, existing, or yet-to-be-created network namespace via the `Namespace` configuration section defined in the [VPP interfaceproto][vpp-interface-proto].

 **References**

-- [ proto][ proto]
-- [ model][ model]
+- [Linux namespace proto][linux-namespace-proto]
+- [Linux namespace model][linux-namespace-model]
-- [ conf files][ conf-file]
+- [Linux namespace conf file][linux-namespace-conf-file]

 Namespace can be referenced in multiple ways.

-- The most low-level link to a namespace is a file descriptor associated with the symbolic link automatically created in the `proc` filesystem, pointing to the definition of the namespace used by a given process (`/proc/<PID>/ns/net`) or by a task of a given process (`/proc/<PID>/task/<TID>/ns/net`).
+The most low-level link to a namespace is a file descriptor associated with the symbolic link.
+This is automatically created in the `proc` filesystem.
+It pointing to the definition of the namespace used by a given process (`/proc/<PID>/ns/net`), or by a task of a given process (`/proc/<PID>/task/<TID>/ns/net`).

-- A more common approach is to use just the PID of the process whose namespace we want to attach to, or to create a bind-mount of the symbolic link into `/var/run/netns` directory and use the filename of that mount.
+A more common approach is to use the PID of the process whose namespace we wish to attach to, or to create a bind-mount of the symbolic link into `/var/run/netns` directory and use the filename of that mount.

 The latter is called `named` namespace and it is created and managed, for example, by the `ip netns` command line tool from the `iproute2` package.
 The advantage of `named` namespace is that it can outlive the process it was originally created by.

-A `namespace` configuration section can be seen as a union of values.
+A namespace configuration section can be seen as a union of values.
 First, set the type and then store the reference into the appropriate field (`pid` vs. `name` vs `microservice`).
 The vpp-agent supports both PID-based references as well as `named` namespaces.

 ### Microservices

 Additionally, we provide a non-standard namespace reference, denoted as `MICROSERVICE_REF_NS`, which is specific to ecosystems with microservices.
 It is possible to attach interface/ARP/route into the namespace of a container that runs a microservice with a given label.

-To simplify further, it is not required to start the microservice before the configured item is pushed.
+It is not required to start the microservice before the configured item is pushed.
 The VPP agent will postpone interface (re)configuration until the referenced microservice is launched.
 Behind the scenes, the vpp-agent communicates with the docker daemon to construct and maintain an up-to-date map of microservice labels to PIDs and the IDs of their corresponding containers.
 Whenever a new microservice is detected, all pending interfaces are moved to its namespace.

 [grpc-tutorial]: ../tutorials/08_grpc-tutorial.md
 [key-reference]: ../user-guide/reference.md